diegojromerolopez/djbdd/README.md

 // In case we need to compute sizes, reduce the global graph or print it bdd2.delete();

-// If you think you can have few free memory, you would have to free it
+// If you think you can have few free memory,
-// calling to
-BDD.gc();

-// Or, you can call the garbage collector thread (explained later)
+// you would have to free by calling the garbage collector BDD.gc();

 ```

 ### Complete tests ###
 The main program of this library is full of examples.
 The all-in-one jar version is located in **store/DJBDD.jar**,
-the dependant jar one is in  **dist/DJBDD.jar**.
+the dependant on libraries jar one is in  **dist/DJBDD.jar**.

-You can run it without arguments to see the options.
+You should use **store/DJBDD.jar** for your experiments.

+Easiest option is opening this project with [Netbeans](https://netbeans.org/).
+There are several executing configurations:
+- Two examples of computing consistency in the real world.
+- Six benchmark of BDD-reducing algorithms.
+- Tests that you can execute to verify BDD operations.

 #### Options
 ##### BDD print as image